European Mistletoe Injection Therapy Services

 To obtain more information please schedule 10min phone consultation with Dr Orceyre by calling 202-833-5055.

-We are happy to announce that we are now offering European Mistletoe (mistletoe) injections as a complementary treatment for individuals who have been diagnosed with cancer.
+We are happy to announce that we are now offering European Mistletoe (mistletoe) injections as a supportive treatment for individuals who have been diagnosed with cancer.

 More than a popular romantic symbol of love and fertility, mistletoe has been used throughout history to treat medical conditions from arthritis to seizures, and was even thought to be a healer of all ailments in some cultures.
 In the early twentieth century, European physicians began treating their patients who were living with cancer with injections of mistletoe extract.
 Unlike it’s red-berried American counterpart, European mistletoe, Viscum album L., is a hemiparasitic plant with white berries.
 It contains lectins and viscotoxins, active constituents that have been shown to stimulate immune function and display anti-cancer properties in cell culture and animal studies.*1, 2